By Diane L. Krasner, PhD, RN, FAAN

 Wound Documentation Tip #3: Precise Use of Language

-Do be very specific in your note about any of your communications with other health care providers, the patient, or the family (e.g., "Informed Dr. Jones at 10:30 AM about change in Mr. Smith's wound status [describe]").
+Do be very specific in your note about any of your communications with other health care providers, the patient or resident, or the family (e.g., "Informed Dr. Jones at 10:30 AM about change in Mr. Smith's wound status [describe]").

 Wound Documentation Tip #4: Pertinent Information to Include

 Don't just document "Dressing changed" or "Dressing dry and intact" or "Turned q2h" in your note.
-It is better to document such observations in a checklist instead of a note.3 Avoid redundant charting.
+It is better to document such observations in a checklist instead of a note.5 Avoid redundant charting.

 Wound Documentation Tip #5: Wound Category Changes

-Do document when a wound changes category (i.e., a skin tear evolves into a pressure injury, or a pressure injury becomes a surgical wound after a surgical repair, or a deep tissue injury evolves to a stage 4 pressure injury).
+Do document when a wound changes category (i.e., a skin tear evolves into a PI, or a PI becomes a surgical wound after a surgical repair, or a DTI evolves to a stage 4 PI).

-Don't document a skin tear, moisture-associated skin damage, a venous ulcer, an arterial ulcer, or a wound with any other etiology as a pressure injury.
+Don't document a skin tear, moisture-associated skin damage, a venous ulcer, an arterial ulcer, or a wound with any other etiology as a PI.

 Wound Documentation Tip #6: Patient Behaviors

-Do describe in the medical record behaviors of patients who are non-adherent (non-compliant) with the plan of care.
+Do describe in the medical record behaviors of patients or residents who are non-adherent to (non-compliant with) the plan of care.
 Document conversations, plans to address the behaviors, educational interventions, etc.

-Don't be judgmental about a patient's non-adherence (non-compliance), and don't just continue "business as usual."
-The patient may have to be discharged from your care if the non-adherence continues.
+Don't be judgmental about a patient's or resident’s non-adherence (non-compliance), and don't just continue "business as usual."
+The patient or resident may have to be discharged from your care if the non-adherence continues.

 Wound Documentation Tip #7: Refusal of Treatment

-Do describe in the medical record the who, what, where, why, and when of a patient who refuses a treatment or care.
-Document how you educated the patient and other options that were offered.
+Do describe in the medical record the who, what, where, why, and when of a patient or resident who refuses a treatment or care.
+Document how you educated the patient or resident and other options that were offered.

-Don't be judgmental about a patient's refusal of a treatment or care.
-It is a Patient Right to refuse.
+Don't be judgmental about a patient's or resident’s refusal of a treatment or care.
+It is a patient’s or resident’s right to refuse.